Your passion for photography can help you earn more money than those who spend their days filling excel sheets in offices.

 In short, they need photographers to help them with these tasks.

-Start visiting different outlets, stores and business around your house.
+Start visiting different outlets, stores, and businesses around your house.

 Tell them about your work and ask them if they need a photographer.